-Freezing the Brussel sprouts is an effective way to help them retain their freshness for over a year.
+Freezing the Brussel Sprouts is an effective way to help them retain their freshness for a longer period.
 Whether you’re harvesting them from your garden or getting plenty of them on sale from the local grocery store, you can’t eat them all before they spoil.
-That’s why it’s better to preserve them to retain their flavor and nutrients.
+That’s why it is better to preserve them to retain their flavour and nutrients.

-Brussel Sprout may not be the favorite of everyone.
-But having them with roasted nuts on Christmas eve can be the cherry on top.
+Brussel Sprout may not be the favourite of everyone.
+But having them with roasted nuts on Christmas eve can be the cherry on top!